-- Definition of a framework concept containing a clear description of eligible project categories and the social and environmental criteria assigned to each category for evaluating the sustainability-related performance of the projects financed through the proceeds of the bond. - Verification of compliance of financed projects with the verification framework criteria. - Verification of alignment of financed projects with the Green Bond Principles. - Review and classification of the Federal Republic of Germany's sustainability performance on the basis of the oekom Country Rating.
+- Definition of a Sustainability Bond Analysis Framework ("oekom Sustainability Bond Analysis Framework") containing a clear description of the eligible asset category and the social and environmental criteria assigned to this category for evaluating the sustainability-related performance of the assets (re-)financed through the proceeds of the bond. - Analysis of the alignment of the Sustainability Bond to be issued against the ICMA's Green and Social Bond Principles. - Evaluation of compliance of the eligible projects with the oekom Sustainability Bond Analysis Framework criteria. - Review and classification of Federal Republic of Germany's sustainability performance on the basis of the oekom Country Rating.

-Overall Evaluation of the Sustainability Bond
+Overall Evaluation of the Sustainability Bond Programme

-oekom's overall evaluation of the Sustainability Bond issued by the State of North Rhine-Westphalia is positive:
+oekom's overall evaluation of the Sustainability Bond to be issued by the State of North Rhine-Westphalia is positive:

-- The sustainability bond's formal concept, defined processes and (announced) disclosures are largely aligned with the Green Bond Principles (Part I of this Second Party Opinion). - The overall sustainability quality of the bond and the sustainability performance of each of the funded projects in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - oekom's controversy assessment, which was conducted on sizable projects only, did not reveal any controversial activities or practices that could be attributed to the German State of North Rhine-Westphalia (Part II of this Second Party Opinion). - The country, which the issuer forms part of, shows a good sustainability performance (Part III of this Second Party Opinion).
+The State of North Rhine-Westphalia has defined a formal concept for its Sustainability Bond regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.
+This concept is in line with the Green and Social Bond Principles (Part I of this Second Party Opinion).

+- The overall sustainability quality of the eligible projects in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - The country, which the issuer forms part of, shows a good sustainability performance (Part III of this Second Party Opinion).